Miss Bumbum: Controversies

 In October 2013, according to the International Business Times, models Mari Sousa (25) and Eliana Amaral (24) were accused of paying the equivalent of thousands of US dollars in bribes to the judges of the contest.

-In 2018, two trans women became contestants for Miss Bumbum, the first trans women to do so.
+In 2018, two trans women, Paula Oliveira and Giovanna Spinella, became contestants for Miss Bumbum, the first trans women to do so.
 Several of the other contestants objected to the inclusion of trans women in the contest.
 The 2018 contest ended with an onstage fight between contestants when one of them, Aline Uva, accused the winner of having had surgical buttock augmentation.
 The rules of the contest permit the contestants to have had cosmetic surgery on other parts of the body but not the buttocks.

 Similar contests

 Miss Bumbum Brazil has led to the spin-off competitions Miss Bumbum World, the Fitness Angel Show in Japan Miss Reef, held in Chile and various other South American countries, and Got Ass, held in North America, are similar competitions engaged in judging which women have the best buttocks.